Psychiatry: Diagnostic manuals

 Three main diagnostic manuals used to classify mental health conditions are in use today.
-The ICD-10 is produced and published by the World Health Organization, includes a section on psychiatric conditions, and is used worldwide.
+The ICD-11 is produced and published by the World Health Organization, includes a section on psychiatric conditions, and is used worldwide.
 The Diagnostic and Statistical Manual of Mental Disorders, produced and published by the American Psychiatric Association (APA), is primarily focused on mental health conditions and is the main classification tool in the United States.
 It is currently in its fifth revised edition and is also used worldwide.
 The Chinese Society of Psychiatry has also produced a diagnostic manual, the Chinese Classification of Mental Disorders.

 The stated intention of diagnostic manuals is typically to develop replicable and clinically useful categories and criteria, to facilitate consensus and agreed upon standards, whilst being atheoretical as regards etiology.
 However, the categories are nevertheless based on particular psychiatric theories and data; they are broad and often specified by numerous possible combinations of symptoms, and many of the categories overlap in symptomology or typically occur together.
 While originally intended only as a guide for experienced clinicians trained in its use, the nomenclature is now widely used by clinicians, administrators and insurance companies in many countries.

 The DSM has attracted praise for standardizing psychiatric diagnostic categories and criteria.
 It has also attracted controversy and criticism.
 Some critics argue that the DSM represents an unscientific system that enshrines the opinions of a few powerful psychiatrists.
 There are ongoing issues concerning the validity and reliability of the diagnostic categories; the reliance on superficial symptoms; the use of artificial dividing lines between categories and from 'normality'; possible cultural bias; medicalization of human distress and financial conflicts of interest, including with the practice of psychiatrists and with the pharmaceutical industry; political controversies about the inclusion or exclusion of diagnoses from the manual, in general or in regard to specific issues; and the experience of those who are most directly affected by the manual by being diagnosed, including the consumer/survivor movement.
-The publication of the DSM, with tightly guarded copyrights, now makes APA over $5 million a year, historically adding up to over $100 million.